BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The median DOM in Ohio in April 2024 was 31 days, which is an increase from 23 in April 2023.
-This means that, on average, listings spend about a month on the market before they are purchased.
+The median DOM in Ohio in April 2024 was 58 days, which is an increase of 4 from January 2025.
+This means that, on average, listings spend almost two months on the market before they are purchased.
 This upward trend suggests a market that is increasingly favoring buyers.

 New Supply Statistics